consumer awareness

 United Nations Guidelines for Consumer Protection

-10 Major guidelines which are widely followed by most member nations of UN are
+10 Major guidelines which are widely followed most member nations of UN are

 1. National policies for consumer protection